tnaskali/bgg-api/README.md

 Steps :

 1. clone this repository on your local machine
-2. run `mvn native:compile -Pnative` to build the native image (takes about 5 minutes)
+2. run `mvn native:compile -Pnative` to build the native image (takes about 10 minutes)
+3. set your BGG application token through the `BGG_APPLICATION_TOKEN` environment variable
-3. run `./target/bgg-api`
+4. run `./target/bgg-api`

 ## pull and run a docker java image (Linux / MacOS only)